bbauska/W3Cx-3of5/README.md

 <h4> Here is a table that shows the most interesting methods, properties, and events provided by the &lt;video&gt; element API</h4>

-We provide this as a quick reminder - keep in mind that the <a href="https://html.spec.whatwg.org/multipage/media.html#mediaevents">complete list</a> is much longer!
+<p>We provide this as a quick reminder - keep in mind that the <a href="https://html.spec.whatwg.org/multipage/media.html#mediaevents">complete list</a> is much longer!</p>

 | ------------------------------------------------------------------------|
 | <b>Methods</b> | <b>Properties</b> | <b>Events</b>|
 | -------------- | ----------------- | -------------|